Mc-Zen/quill/docs/guide/quill-guide.typ

 = Annotations

-*Quantum-Circuit* provides a way of making custom annotations through the #ref-fn("annotate()") interface.
+*Quill* provides a way of making custom annotations through the #ref-fn("annotate()") interface.
 An `annotate()` object may be placed anywhere in the circuit, the position only matters for the draw order in case several annotations would overlap.

 The `annotate()` command allows for querying cell coordinates of the circuit and passing in a custom draw function to draw globally in the circuit diagram. // This way, basically any decoration